 For first teaching in September 2015, GCSE English Language will have an endorsed component covering Spoken Language.
 The below outlines the responsibilities in relation to this endorsement.

 Head of Centre

-Provides a signed declaration as part of the National Centre Number Register Annual Update, that all reasonable steps have been or will be taken to ensure that all candidates at the centre have had, or will have, the opportunity to undertake the Spoken Language endorsement.
+• Provides a signed declaration that all reasonable steps have been or will be taken to ensure that all candidates at the centre have had, or will have, the opportunity to undertake the Spoken Language endorsement.